Mikey Way: Acting

 In 2013, Way made his acting debut on The Hub original series The Aquabats!
 Super Show! in the season two finale "The AntiBats!", playing the lead singer of a fictional death metal band called Asthma.
 Additionally, Way's brother Gerard co-directed and co-wrote the episode.
 In 2018, Way debuted as a voice actor by voicing the role of Snarl in the Transformers: Power of the Primes animated series.

 Personal life

 In March 2007, Way married his first wife, Alicia Simmons.
 They divorced in 2013.

-In 2015, his brother revealed on Reddit that he was a first cousin once removed of popular podcaster Joe Rogan.
+In 2015, his brother revealed on Reddit that he was a second cousin of popular podcaster Joe Rogan.
 In October 2019, Rogan confirmed it on his podcast.
 He also said that despite this, the two have never met.

 In February 2016, Way married Kristin Blanford, the ex-wife of The Calling lead-vocalist Alex Band.
 Together, they have two daughters, born in 2017 and 2019.

 Way has spoken openly about his struggles with addiction and sobriety.
 He has been sober since 2014, after entering rehab following an intervention.